smoyergh/hse-mongo/src/mongo/db/storage/hse/README.md

 # Uncomment the following to customize HSE configuration options
 #  hse:

-# Allowable compression types are "lz4" or "none".
-Default is "lz4".
-# Minimum document size to compress in bytes.
-Default is zero (0).
+# Whether to compress by default.
+Default is on.
-#    compression: none
-#    compressionMinBytes: 0
+#    compressionDefault: "on"/"off"

 # Create the KVDB with a staging media class.
 Default is none.
 #    stagingPath: